PTsolvers/PseudoTransientHMC.jl/README.md

 * [References](#references)

 ## Script list
 The [scripts](scripts/) folder contains the Julia routine, the published Matlab version of it and the `.mat` file with the corresponding thermodynamic data to be loaded as look-up tables.
-The "analytical" script include a paramtetrisation of the solid and fluid densities and composition as function of fluid pressure to circumvent costly interpolation operations:
+The "analytical" scripts include a paramtetrisation of the solid and fluid densities and composition as function of fluid pressure to circumvent costly interpolation operations:
 - [`PT_HMC_v4_analytical.jl`](scripts/PT_HMC_v4_analytical.jl)
 - `PT_HMC_v4.jl`
 - `HMC_Public_analytical.m`